Farman III: Survivors and replicas

-One original Farman III is known to have survived, on display in Tokorozawa Aviation Museum (Tokorozama, Japan).
+One original Farman III is known to have survived, on display in Tokorozawa Aviation Museum (Tokorozawa, Japan).
 This example made the first powered flight in Japan, piloted by Yoshitoshi Tokugawa on 19 December 1911.
 It flew until 1913, when a fatal accident grounded the aircraft.
 Captured by the United States during World War II, it was restored and returned to Japan in 1960.